Mission Valley League

-The Mission Valley League is a high school athletic league that is part of the CIF Southern Section.
-Member schools are all in the west side of the San Gabriel Valley region of Los Angeles County It was created in 1972 with eight schools: El Monte, Arroyo, Rosemead, Mt.
+The Mission Valley League was a high school athletic league that was part of the CIF Southern Section.
+Member schools were all in the west side of the San Gabriel Valley region of Los Angeles County It was created in 1972 with eight schools: El Monte, Arroyo, Rosemead, Mt.
 View, Schurr, San Gabriel, Keppel, and Monrovia.
+The 2025-2026 school year was its final year.
+Five of its final members were moved to the new Metro Alliance Conference (MAC-12).